0x1eef/nanoc-webpack.rb/README.md

 ### Track dependencies

 Typically nanoc will only be aware of an entry point, and remain unaware of the files it requires, or imports.
 The `depend_on` filter option can be used to make nanoc aware of files that an entry point requires, or imports.
-When one of those files change, nanoc will recompile the entry point with webpack.
+When one of those files change, nanoc will recompile the entry point.

 It is recommended to keep entry points in a directory separate to the files they depend on.
 It is worth spending some time thinking about a directory layout that works best